eshlomo1/CloudSec/README.md

 Stay secure and happy exploring! 🌐🔐

-Note: This Hub replace the Microsoft-Sentinel-SecOps repo.
+Note: This Hub replaces the Microsoft-Sentinel-SecOps repo.
 The content from the Microsoft-Sentinel-SecOps repo is being migrated to this new repository.